anushap6571/Math-Bank/README.md

 Objectives / Purpose:

 Our key purpose is to create an upgraded version of a basic calculator to help students working on the web answer math problems in an easier way.
+Unlike other calculators our one saves a history of notes and calculations to aid in solving similar problems.
 Here are some specific objectives we plan to tackle:

     - To be able to create a web application for solving math problems